Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 * terminal.png

 &nbsp;&nbsp;&nbsp;The png is very important as without it your program won't run.
-I had a good bit of trouble when I was working with the C# binding of libtcod as it didn't have it include for some reason.
+I had a good bit of trouble when I was working with the C# binding of libtcod as it didn't have it include at the time for some reason.
-Anyway with that the next step is to make sure the project knows what to do with it all so into build options.
+The next step is to make sure the project knows what to do those files so into build options.
-Under debug in linker settings add a link to the libtcod\lib\libtcod-mingw-debug.a and then switch over to release and link to libtcod\lib\libtcod-mingw.a and we are good.
+Under debug in linker settings add a link to the libtcod\lib\libtcod-mingw-debug.a and then switch over to release and link to libtcod\lib\libtcod-mingw.a.
 Of course doing all this wont put anything on the screen and this isn't quite the point to go into how to use libtcod so I will just note that I copied the main.cpp from my default setup of libtcod to test it.
 If you want to take a look at it the first commit for [the project on github](https://github.com/Akhier/JoiningTheAdventurersGuild "The file tests not only opening a window but catching input") has the code.
 With that I built and subsequently ran the project and everything worked.